Lumi-supercomputer/LUMI-training-materials/docs/User-Updates/Update-202308/responsible-use.md

     know a piece of hardware and also doesn't need it.

 -   Know your software.
 Not all software can use more than one GPU, let alone that it could use more than one GPU efficiently for the problem that you are trying to solve.
+And for all practical purposes one GPU is one GCD or half of an MI250X package.

     Again, in many cases you won't get a warning as computers warn or produce error messages if they try to use something which is not available but don't produce warnings if some piece of software does